seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 On 2022, Saturday, August 13th, the `spammy` label disappeared from all of my issues and pull requests.
 The issues and pull requests still are not publicly viewable, however.

+The removal of the spammy label is a good sign, as it means there likely won't be much further issue upon trying to get my account back.
+It also delegitimizes snarky comments made against me.

 ## GitHub customer support

 GitHub customer support has been exceedingly poor.
 The contact form is taking a very long time, I am not being told why I was flagged, I can't email GitHub (they just blocked my email address when I tried) the forum appears to be moving to GitHub discussions (which will just make it impossible for people with this problem to reach out) and I have not been able to interact with an actual person (not even a bot)